10 South Beach Diet Terms You Need to KnowArticle posted in: South Beach Living

 4. DIY Meals

-When you start Phase 2, you will be provided six days worth of South Beach Diet foods.
+Starting in Phase 1, you will be provided five days worth of South Beach Diet foods.
 Aside from your ready-to-go South Beach meals, you will begin using your creativity in the kitchen to make DIY (Do-It-Yourself) meals.
-You will have one DIY breakfast, one DIY lunch and one DIY dinner per week.
+You will have two DIY breakfasts, two DIY lunches and two DIY dinners per week.

 Not an expert in the kitchen?
 Don’t worry—we’ve got you covered!
-Check out our recipes page > and get some simple recipe ideas that are South Beach-approved!
+Check out our recipes page > and get some simple recipe ideas that are South Beach-approved.
+Or, put your South Beach knowledge to test and head out to eat to enjoy a DIY meal.
+Pro tip: Be sure to stick to your portion sizes!

 Proteins are another one of the important South Beach Diet terms. are the building blocks of bone, muscle and other tissues.
 Protein is also an important tool for weight loss because it fuels your body and digests slowly, keeping you feeling full longer.
 Lean proteins are high-quality foods with a reasonable calorie count and healthy fats.